MicrosoftDocs/msteams-docs/msteams-platform/includes/tabs/dotnet-personal-use-appstudio.md

 - Select **Install**.

-- In the pop-up window make sure that *Add for you* is set to *Yes* and *Add to a team or chat* is set to *No*.
+- In the pop-up window make sure that *Add for you* is set to *Yes*, and *Add to a team or chat* is set to *No*.

 - Select **Install**.

-- In the next pop-up window select **Open** and your tab will be displayed.
+- In the next pop-up window select **Open** and your tab is displayed.

 ## View your personal tab

-- In the navigation bar located at the far-left of the Teams App, select the `...` menu.
-You'll be presented with a list of personal apps.
+- Select the menu `...` in the navigation bar on the far-left of the Teams App, you'll get a list of personal applications.

 - Select your tab from the list to view.